Mandera Prison: Somali National Movement attacks

 When the prison came under the control of the following Marxist-Leninist Somali Democratic Republic, it began to hold increasing numbers of political prisoners and those who opposed the government, including those seeking the re-independence of Somaliland.
-Overseen by the anti-communist Somali National Movement (SNM), two successful attacks were conducted in January 1983 and May 1988 in which all prisoners, numbering in the hundreds including dozens of political prisoners, were released in both instances.
+Two successful attacks, overseen by the anti-communist Somali National Movement (SNM), were conducted in January 1983 and May 1988.
+In both instances all prisoners, numbering in the hundreds and including dozens of political prisoners, were released.

 1983 attack

 The first attack, which took place on 2 January 1983, was also the SNM's first military operation against the Somali Democratic government.
-Operating from a makeshift Ethiopian base, a commando SNM unit's deep infiltration into the nation and sudden attacks caught the Somali National Army off guard, and saw the prison temporarily fall under the SNM's control.
+With assistance from Isaaq military officers in the government, a commando SNM unit's deep infiltration into the nation from a makeshift base in Ethiopia caught the Somali National Army off guard, and saw the prison temporarily fall under the SNM's control.
 The SNM released all 744 of the prisoners detained at Mandera Prison, where they were told the following by Colonel Mohamed Hashi Lihle:

 The speech not only motivated many of the Somalis in the prison to join the SNM, but became a major symbol of propaganda in the media across the Somali Democratic Republic, bringing attention to the otherwise politically isolated movement within the nation.